Skip to main content

 When a bad review goes live, do three things in order: assess it, decide whether a public reply helps, and turn the useful part into an operating fix.
 Your goal is not to win an argument with the last guest.
 It is to protect booking performance, response quality, and future guest trust.

 Use this protocol any time you need to handle a negative Airbnb review in a calm, evidence-based way.
 For routine criticism, such as cleanliness concerns, noise complaints, or a mismatch in expectations, you are usually deciding how to acknowledge the issue and clarify the context.
 For higher-risk situations, such as a retaliatory review after you enforced house rules or content that looks coercive, spammy, extortionate, or plainly misrepresents the stay, start with documentation first.
 Then check the current Airbnb Content Policy and Help guidance before you file a removal request.
-Insert your current policy check here after verification: [Airbnb policy check placeholder].
+Keep the policy check pending until you verify current Airbnb guidance and the host's own reservation records for the stay.

 The key rule at the start is simple: do not post a public response until you know which lane you are in.
 There is conflicting advice on whether hosts should always reply to unfair reviews, so make that a predefined decision, not a mood-based one.